Compression in a CCP

 triReduce CCP Compression Service

 triReduce not only extends the operational efficiency of clearing OTC derivatives but also reduces the potential for systemic risk by compressing trades cleared through a Central Counterparty (CCP).
 The CFTC final rules for CCPs indicate that portfolio compression should be one of the services offered to members.
+TriOptima is actively engaging with CCPs around the globe to establish compression processes similar to those already working in LCH.SwapClear and SGX.

-As demonstrated by the ongoing compression cycles executed with LCH.Clearnet SwapClear members for their cleared interest rate swaps, compressing within the CCP provides significant benefits without disrupting normal operations.
+Compressing within the CCP provides significant benefits without disrupting normal operations.
 The graph below shows the results of the collaboration between TriOptima and LCH SwapClear.
 These regular compression cycles contribute to maintaining stable notional outstandings in LCH despite overall growth in market activity.

 LCH and TriOptima collaborate